ChristianAlmsOutreach/christianalms.github.io/README.md

-# Christian Alms Foundation Website
+# Christian Alms Outreach Website

 An AI-guided Christian charity website that combines traditional pre-schism Christian aesthetics with modern technology.
 Built with Eleventy static site generator and designed to serve as a platform for charitable work guided by faith and enhanced by AI.